 So, as you can imagine, staff might have three consumers, all with rather difficult behavioral issues or necessary care issues, and be dealing with these issues simultaneously from multiple consumers.
 It can become stressful.
 This is a primary issue we will consider as we go along: The care of staff.

-I started working as direct care staff in a day program back in the year 2000.
+I started working as part of the direct-care staff in a day program back in the year 2000.
 At that time, my pay was around $7 an hour.
-That was about minimum wage at the time.
+That was about the minimum wage at the time.
 Over the course of two years, I eventually made $8 an hour.
 Back in 2010, I was at $8.50 an hour and when I left that company, the new company I worked for paid me a bit better at $9.60 an hour.

 So, as you can imagine, if you have more than one mouth to feed, you are really stuck.
 Your home life suffers, you suffer, you are tired and stressed because the pay you receive does not sufficiently take care of your needs and you are under pressure to make ends meet.

-In other words, generally, the case is that staff are not taken care of; it has been my contention for years that you must take care of the care-takers.
+In other words, generally, the case is that staff is not taken care of: It has been my contention for years that you must take care of the care-takers.
 Or else, the whole thing fails.

-It is my suggestion that staff are paid at least a living wage.
+It is my suggestion that staff is paid at least a living wage.